rcbyron/hey-athena-client/README.rst

 Usage Examples:
 ---------------

--  “Athena *(double beep)* tweet What’s good Twitter homies?”
+-  "Athena *(double beep)* tweet What's good Twitter homies?"
 (IFTTT key required)
--  “Athena *(double beep)* what’s the weather like in DFW?”
+-  "Athena *(double beep)* what's the weather like in DFW?"
--  “Athena *(double beep)* what is the capital of Tanzania?”
+-  "Athena *(double beep)* what is the capital of Tanzania?"
--  “Athena *(double beep)* turn up *(plays music)*”
+-  "Athena *(double beep)* turn up *(plays music)*"
--  “Athena *(double beep)* open facebook.com”
+-  "Athena *(double beep)* open facebook.com"

-Our modular templates make it easy to add new “skills” to Athena.
-Write a simple Python “skill” module to control your house with your voice.
+Our modular templates make it easy to add new "skills" to Athena.
+Write a simple Python "skill" module to control your house with your voice.
 Write a module to post a tweet with your voice.

-Don’t like the name “Athena”?
-Change it to anything you want, like “Swagger Bot” or “Home Slice”.
+Don't like the name "Athena"?
+Change it to anything you want, like "Swagger Bot" or "Home Slice".

 How can I make my own Athena?
 -----------------------------